Why Not Abortion if it Sends Babies Straight to Heaven?

 Conclusion

-In summary, Christians believe that aborted children are happy after they die, whether or not they are in the presence of God.
+In summary, Christians have great hope that aborted children are happy after they die, or have the choice to be, whether or not they are in the presence of God.
 However, aborting them is not an acceptable way of getting them there faster.

-If it is not right to “send them to a better place” when they are two or three years old, it is not right to send them there by killing them before they are born.
+If it is not right to “send them to a better place” when they are two or three years old (such was the case with King Herod’s slaughter of the innocents), it is not right to send them there by killing them before they are born.

 [1] Aida Torres and Jacqueline Darroch Forrest.
 “Why Do Women Have Abortions?”
 Family Planning Perspectives (Alan Guttmacher Institute), July/August 1988, pages 169 to 176, Table 1.